Sanjithae/Joint_NER_RE/README.md

 python main.py

+When running for the first time run the following commands and then run python main.py

+import nltk

+nltk.download('averaged_perceptron_tagger')

 Code currently runs on CoNLL04 config file by default.

 For other detailed explanation of how to modify the code to run for your dataset (https://github.com/Sanjithae/Joint_NER_RE/blob/master/How_to_run.txt)